webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 When you're ready to resume, simply click the resume button.
 Your status will update from Resuming to Running to indicate that the crawler has started crawling again.

+???+ Note
-NOTE: While your crawl is paused, you are unable to replay the crawl until it is completed.
+    While your crawl is paused, you are unable to replay the crawl until it is completed.

 ## End a Crawl